 (i) where the Committee approves travel in advance; and

-(ii) where a State notifies the Committee within 48 hours after it has determined that entry or transit is required.
+(ii) where a State notifies the Committee within 48 hours after it has determined that entry or transit is required to advance peace and stability in the State of Libya.

-The first exemption under above (i) has underlying conditions, as explained below.
+The Committee may decide to approve travel as per (i) if it determines, on a case-by-case basis, that either of two conditions (detailed below) are met.

 Exemption requests